usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/User_Equipment/README.md

 ## Supported Radio Devices

 The UE software supports multiple radio configurations, including the RF Simulator (`SIMU`), ZeroMQ (`ZMQ`), and Universal Software Radio Peripheral (`USRP`).
-To specify the desired radio device, assign the `RADIO_TYPE` variable at the beginning of both the `full_install.sh` and `generate_configurations.sh` scripts prior to compiling and installing the software.
+To specify the desired radio device, set the `RADIO_TYPE` variable at the beginning of both the `full_install.sh` and `generate_configurations.sh` scripts prior to compiling and installing the software.

 *Note: Currently, the ZeroMQ (`ZMQ`) configuration is limited to supporting a maximum of one User Equipment.*